cube3power/atsd/administration/ssl-ca-signed.md

 #### Create PKCS12 Keystore

-Login into ATSD server shell.
+Log in to ATSD server shell.

 Create a PKCS12 keystore.